YunoHost/doc/pages/01.overview/10.what_is_yunohost/what_is_yunohost.md

 ![YunoHost logo](image://YunoHost_logo_vertical.png?resize=400&id=ynhlogo)

-YunoHost is an **operating system** aiming for the simplest administration of a **server**, and therefore democratize [self-hosting](/selfhosting), while making sure it stays reliable, secure, ethical and lightweight.
+YunoHost is an **operating system** aiming to simplify **server administration** and therefore democratize [self-hosting](/selfhosting) while making sure it stays reliable, secure, ethical and lightweight.
 It is a copylefted libre software project maintained exclusively by volunteers.
 Technically, it can be seen as a distribution based on [Debian GNU/Linux](https://debian.org) and can be installed on [many kinds of hardware](/install).

 ## Features